-I AM A FREELANCER handling art, editing, writing, and project development, and I have been an advocate for libraries and for gaming in libraries.
-However, the thing I get asked about most is whether I sign cards by mail. (updated 3 December 2016)
+I AM A FREELANCER handling art, editing, writing, and project development.
+Very often, I get asked about whether I sign cards by mail.

 Do you sign cards by mail?

 Yes but with this caveat: you may have to wait for me to get to it.
 Signing cards is not a high priority and I do it when I can.
-Sometimes this means months go by (although I am getting better).
+Sometimes (often) this means months go by before I get around to it.

 I’m perfectly willing to stay in touch, and you can send me an email nudge when you’re getting concerned, but please don’t ask me to sign cards if you cannot be patient.